theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/read-sap-tables-directly.md

 <!---
 move to: https://help.theobald-software.com/en/erpconnect/special-classes/reading-sap-tables-directly-with-readtable
 -->

-A recurrent task in daily work with SAP and .NET applications is to read directly from tables of the SAP system.
-You can use the ReadTable class to manage this demand.
-The sample below shows how to select data from the table.
-The result is passed back via an easy-to-use ADO.net table object.
+The following sample shows how to use the *ReadTable* class to select data from the SAP table *MAKT* and how to process the ADO.NET result table object.

-In this sample we want to read material description texts which are located in the table MAKT.
-So we need the two columns MATNR (material number) and MAKTX (material description).
-Furthermore we want only the English texts so we have to add the WHERE statement SPRAS='EN'.
-SPRAS is the column which contains the language keys.
-The method Run executes the query and passes back the ADO.net table.
+### About

+The SAP table MAKT contains material descriptions.
+- This sample reads the material description texts of *MAKT*.
+For this the columns *MATNR* (material number) and *MAKTX* (material text) are needed.
+- Add a corresponding WHERE statement `SPRAS='EN'` to make sure only the English language texts are read (SPRAS is the column that contains the language keys).

+{: .box-note }
+**Note:** The *RFC_READ_TABLE* function module for table extractions is not suitable for mass data extraction, see [Table Restrictions](#table-restrictions).

+### Read the SAP Table MAKT

+The following sample code reads the English material description texts of the SAP table MAKT:

 ``` csharp
 using System;